IamIsthill/wallet-express/docs/api/transaction.md

 ```

 ### Description
-This endpoints retrieves all the transactions under an account
+This endpoint returns a list of all transactions (income, expense, etc.) recorded under a given account.
+The accountId path parameter is used to identify the account.

 ### Request schema